aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/50_install_container_insights/20_install_container_insights.md

 weight = 20
 +++

-As every namespace in our EKS cluster has a folder in our repo that contains the declarations of the resources we want to live in that namespace we will need a new folder for the **amazon-cloudwatch** namespace.
+As every namespace in our EKS cluster has a folder in our repo that contains the declarations of the resources we want to live in that namespace, we will need a new folder for the **amazon-cloudwatch** namespace.

 Create a `amazon-cloudwatch` folder in our repo: